Is Mediation or a Trial Best for My Divorce?

 “When I mediate, the parties and their counsel are in separate rooms, and I go back and forth,” says Carol Breitmeyer, a family law attorney who has offices in Detroit and Bloomfield Hills.
 “I listen carefully in each room.
 They typically provide a summary of their issues and little bit of a background, and then I go back and forth and see if I can find a place where everyone can agree.”

-The magic, she says, is seeing two parties both coming to an agreement that they accept for different reasons through successful mediation.
-“They have different focuses, and so that’s always fascinating.
-And the parties wouldn’t know what’s in the other one’s mind, I don’t think, and the mediator doesn’t ever disclose this.
-So that’s kind of cool, if you have two parties quite OK with the settlement and for completely different reasons.”
+The magic, she says, is seeing two parties come to an agreement that they accept for different reasons through successful mediation.
+“They have different focuses, and so it’s always fascinating.
+The parties wouldn’t know what’s in the other one’s mind, I don’t think, and the mediator doesn’t ever disclose this.
+So that’s kind of cool, if you have two parties who are quite OK with the settlement and for completely different reasons.”